shivamvpatel/odin-recipes/README.md

 # odin-recipes
-Purpose is to learn about HTML.
-Objective is to create a webpage with 3 different recipe pages
+Purpose is to create a website with various recipes, using HTML and CSS.